 Abstract & Surrealism are In

 With the abundance of advertising and sales window placements all over the Internet, there is a definite fatigue setting in.
-People and marketing agencies are tired of generic visuals and product placement in those cheap, bland, straight-forward boxes we see on every website.
-That’s where they are getting more imaginative with presentation by bringing in abstract and surreal forms to complement their design.
+People and marketing agencies are tired of generic visuals and product placement in those cheap, bland, straightforward boxes we see on every website.
+That’s where they are getting more imaginative with a presentation by bringing in abstract and surreal forms to complement their design.

-New trends in graphic design are looking to upend the old way of doing things with flowing images that weave into their products style and form.
-The idea here is to tackle the visceral emotions with sheer imagery and spectacle.
+New trends in graphic design are looking to upend the old way of doing things with flowing images that weave into their product’s style and form.
+The idea here is to tackle visceral emotions with sheer imagery and spectacle.
 Companies like Nike are jumping into this, as it is very instantly eye-catching.
 We’re expecting a lot more dreamier photos and we’ve been seeing Google already implement such design on their homepage graphics.

 This is also making its way into how we represent data now.
 Finance and insurance companies are representing their digital data through swirls and polygons and shifting forms.
 This is becoming a kind of abstract futurism, where complex numbers and dull ideas are given a more pleasing aesthetic.
 It’s helping companies sell their ideas through emotion rather than looking like stuffy, boring offices where droids work tirelessly on spreadsheets.

 This trend is definitely a reaction to the abundance of boring images that we see everywhere, and are numb to, at this point.
-On that same not, something similar is happening to our use of colour online…
+On that same note, something similar is happening to our use of colour online…

 Muted Colours, Gradients & Vivid Textures

 Additionally, much like how VR is creating depth of field, more textured images and text with bevels and a 3D design may be gaining traction.
-These can be an interesting way to make your iconography and text stand out among the other websites and companies.
-Accented text is also going to making a big wave in the next year.
+These can be an interesting way to make your iconography and text stand out among other websites and companies.
+Accented text is also going to make a big wave in the next year.
 This style makes the text pop with colours, drawing the eye to it naturally.

 With visual media literally as easy to make as holding out your phone, companies have to start pulling off some decent tricks to up their game.
-Simple images won’t cut it these days when everyone with an Instagram has high power cameras and a range of filters at their disposal.
+Simple images won’t cut it these days when everyone with an Instagram has high-power cameras and a range of filters at their disposal.
 Adding colours, textures, icons, text, and all sorts of visual flourishes to images is a fine way to go the extra mile and we expect it will take off with aplomb.

 Adding such graphics can also build up some really good animations on top of static images.
 This is also a trend that may fit in with the growing rise in photo and video filters that add something extra to regular photos.